JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 {{< /details >}}

+If the drawdown if the [~20/30% MDD volatility](https://jalcocert.github.io/JAlcocerT/stonks/#what-is-maximum-drawdown-mdd) for stocks and tradfi, you better get away of the crypto space.

 6. On the server/homelab side of the things...

 {{< details title="FY24 vs FY25 | HomeLab 📌" closed="true" >}}